 Choosing the right material solution for electric vehicle thermal management

-As global growth of fully electric and hybrid vehicle powertrains accelerates, so is the need for increasingly effective vehicle thermal management systems (TMS).
+As global growth of fully electric and hybrid vehicle powertrains accelerates, so does the need for increasingly effective vehicle thermal management systems (TMS).
 An effective TMS is critical since it controls the temperature of key systems to extend service life and reduce energy consumption.
 Since electric and hybrid systems face different design challenges, it is important to consider the unique needs of each application before specifying a material.

 In pure battery-electric vehicle systems, the actual operating temperature is lower over the lifetime of the vehicle.
 However, the runtime of the TMS is doubled because the system needs to run continuously in colder climates to warm the batteries while the vehicle is stopped.